Bullet Journal Budget Tracker Ideas To Organise Your Finances

 Subscriptions Tracker

 How many subscriptions do you pay for?
 I can’t really remember them all.
+Statistically, an average American spends around $200 a month on different subscriptions!

-So try to do an audit of all your subscriptions, write down when and how much you have to pay.
+So try to do an audit of all your subscriptions and write down when and how much you have to pay.
 It will help you, first of all, to always pay it on time, but also maybe see that there are some you can cut off and save the money instead.

 Or spend it on some cool stationery.
 Dealer’s choice!